sso66/eagletonlabs-browserify-node-js/src/websockets/README.md

 #### Purpose:
 > Sending a message and getting an instance response without refreshing the page is
 > something we take for granted.
 But in the past, enabling real-time functionality was
-> a real challenge for developer.
+> a real challenge for developers.
 >
 #### Reason:
 > The developer community has come a long from HTTP long polling and AJAX (Asyncyronous